AI-SDC/SACRO-Viewer/DEVELOPERS.md

 just run
 ```

+If you are making changes to the JavaScript you may wish to have the server auto-refresh so you get those changes without having to reload the page.
 Make sure `DJANGO_VITE_DEV_MODE` is set in your environment and run the Vite devserver with:
 ```
 just assets-run